RedVentures/DataGrid/README.markdown

 Usage (rendergrid exec)
 -----------------------
-Render a csv file from headers:
+Render a csv file with headers:
     rendergrid -A myfile.csv

 For more help with the rendergrid executable: